oliverjam/react-refactor-class-hooks/README.md

 Classes were added to JS with ES6.
 They're a special syntax for creating reusable objects with methods and properties.

-They can also "extend" other classes to inherit its properties.
+They can also "extend" other classes to inherit their properties.

 ```js
 class Dog {